Curriculum

 “Our aim for PE is to improve standards of teaching and learning to ensure that children are provided with the best opportunities to develop physical literacy.
 This will include a focus on doing, feeling, thinking and health within sports.
 As well as sport we are looking to develop health and well being through different means such as yoga, fitness and healthy eating.”

-• The school follows the National Curriculum and is assisted by the Tameside Sport Coaches.
+• The school follows the National Curriculum and is assisted by the Tameside and Inspire Sport Coaches.

-• Our Sport Funding Statement for parents can be found here.
+• Our PE and Sport Funding Statement for parents can be found here.

 Art